munrocape/bellwoods-bot/README.md

 # Toronto Bottleshops

-This is a scraper and website to list up-to-date bottleshop listings for breweries around Toronto.
+This is a website for up-to-date bottleshop listings for breweries in and around Toronto.

 Currently, it supports:

 - [x] Bellwoods
 - [x] Burdock
 - [x] Rainhard
+- [x] Folly
 - [ ] Bloodbrothers
 - [ ] Leftfield

-Feel free to add to this list or make a PR.
+- [ ] ???

+### Caching, Parsing

+The maximum cache lifetime is 1 hour.
+The cache is stored on-disk as a backup for server restart and is overwritten each time the cache is refreshed.

+Each brewery has a parser that is built on top of [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/).